-Minco's purpose is to discover and develop a world-class mineral deposit and its corporate strategy is focused on exploring for zinc in Ireland both on its own behalf and in joint venture with Boliden Tara Mines.
+Minco's purpose is to discover and develop a world-class mineral deposit and its corporate strategy is focused on exploring for zinc in Ireland, both on its own behalf and in joint venture with Boliden Tara Mines.
+The licences held by Minco are considered prospective exploration areas for "Irish Type" carbonate-hosted zinc-lead mineralization and quality target areas have been identified through fieldwork, reinterpretation of historical exploration data and application of advanced geological concepts.